 Models have been used to assess the integrated role of snow and its thermal and optical properties on sea ice and climate conditions.
 Single-column model studies of Arctic sea ice (Maykut and Untersteiner, 1971; Semtner, 1976), indicate that ice thickness initially decreases with increasing snow depths due to the insulating effect of snow but then increases greatly due to the albedo effect.
 Under very thick snow conditions, these studies predict a lack of snow-free summers with no surface sea ice melt.
 A study with a simple energy balance climate model (Ledley 1991) suggested that the overall impact of snow on sea ice is to cool the climate, with the albedo effect of snow dominating.
-Simulations with an ice-atmosphere coupled model (Wu et

-- 80 al., 1999) highlighted the importance of snow-ice formation for the sensitivity of Antarctic sea ice and also showed that the Arctic and Antarctic respond differently to increasing snow amounts.
-Sensitivity studies in sea ice (e.g., Powell et al., 2005), ice-ocean coupled (e.g. Fichefet and Morales-Marqueda, 1999), and fully coupled (e.g. Blazey et al., 2013) model frameworks indicate that the sea ice mass budgets and other climate characteristics are affected by the snow thermal properties.
-However, limited recent work has been done to investigate the overall impacts of changing snow conditions in coupled climate models - 85 with active atmospheric feedbacks.
+Sensitivity studies in sea ice (e.g., Powell et al., 2005), icehttps://doi.org/10.5194/tc-2021-174 Preprint.
+Discussion started: 8 June 2021 © Author(s) 2021.
+CC BY 4.0 License.

+The Cryosphere Discussions Discussions ocean coupled (e.g. Fichefet and Morales-Marqueda, 1999), and fully coupled (e.g. Blazey et al., 2013) model frameworks indicate that the sea ice mass budgets and other climate characteristics are affected by the snow thermal properties.
+However, limited work has been done to investigate the overall impacts of changing snow conditions in coupled climate models with active atmospheric feedbacks.
-There are multiple reasons why snow accumulation on sea ice may not be accurately represented in models.
-Significant uncertainties remain in our understanding of the physical processes driving precipitation in the polar regions, resulting in the differences between different reanalysis estimates of snowfall on Arctic sea ice to be of the same order of magnitude as the

-- 90 amount of snowfall (Boisvert et al. 2018).
+Not only does snow on sea ice have a large impact on the climate system, there are multiple reasons why snow accumulation on sea ice may not be accurately represented in models.
+Significant uncertainties remain in our understanding of the physical processes driving precipitation in the polar regions, resulting in the differences between different reanalysis estimates of snowfall on Arctic sea ice to be of the same order of magnitude as the amount of snowfall (Boisvert et al. 2018).
 Coupled climate models also exhibit considerable differences in Arctic precipitation (e.g. Kattsov et al., 2007), indicating high structural model uncertainty.
 Even if the modeled precipitation amounts are accurate, other processes modify the amount of snow on sea ice.
-Wind-driven blowing snow loss into leads could reduce snow on sea ice in the Antarctic by 50% (Leonard and Maksym 2011) and is typically not represented in climate models.
-This suggests that models are missing a potentially important Antarctic snow sink and may overestimate snow-ice formation.
-However, the net - 95 impact on sea ice mass budgets is unclear since much of the snow lost to leads may result in ocean supercooling and ice growth.
+Wind-driven blowing snow loss into leads could lead to a 50% reduction in snow on sea ice in the Antarctic (Leonard and Maksym 2011) and is typically not represented in climate models.
 Finally, sub-grid scale processes could change the impact of snow on sea ice in ways that are analogous to having more or less snow.
-For example, Sturm et al. (2002) found that accounting for the spatial heterogeneity of snow depth increased the regional effective thermal conductivity of the snow cover during the Surface Heat Budget of the Arctic (SHEBA) field campaign by at least 40% relative to point measurements.
+For example, Sturm et al. (2002) found that accounting for the spatial heterogeneity of snow depth increased the effective thermal conductivity of the snow cover during the SHEBA field campaign by at least 40%.